New Orleans (steamboat)

 New Orleans was the first steamboat on the western waters of the United States.
-Owned by Robert Fulton and Robert R. Livingston, and built by Nicholas Roosevelt, its 1811–1812 voyage from Pittsburgh, Pennsylvania, to New Orleans, Louisiana, on the Ohio and Mississippi rivers ushered in the era of commercial steamboat navigation on the western and mid-western continental rivers.
+Her 1811–1812 voyage from Pittsburgh, Pennsylvania, to New Orleans, Louisiana, on the Ohio and Mississippi rivers ushered in the era of commercial steamboat navigation on the western and mid-western continental rivers.

 Background

 New Orleans was part of a business venture among Robert Fulton (1765–1815), Robert R. Livingston (1746–1813), and Nicholas Roosevelt (1767–1854) to build and operate steamboats on America's western waters, including the Ohio and Mississippi rivers.
 Fulton had already successfully commercialized the use of the steamboat on the Hudson River above New York City with his North River Steamboat (often called Clermont) in 1807.
-In addition, Fulton became familiar with the Ohio River during a 1786 visit to Pittsburgh.
+In addition, Fulton became familiar with the Ohio River during a visit to Pittsburgh in 1786.
 Livingston was a wealthy New York politician and inventor who helped negotiate the Louisiana Purchase while minister to France from 1800 to 1804.
 Fulton and Livingston became partners and consulted with Nicholas Roosevelt, an inventor and expert on steamboats.
 Livingston's side-wheel design ended up being crucial to the success of their joint venture.

 After Fulton and Livingston obtained U.S. industrial patents for their "steamboat" design, they hoped to increase their profits from the exclusive rights granted by the state governments of New York State and Louisiana to steam navigation on the Hudson and Mississippi Rivers.
 The two men realized the great potential for steamboat traffic on the western waters, and within twelve days of the completion of Clermonts first voyage, they began to plan for the introduction of a steamboat on the western rivers.

 At the time, Roosevelt manufactured copper and steam engines at the Soho Works on the Passaic River at Belleville, New Jersey, one of the best foundries in the nation.
 Roosevelt had worked on a stern-wheel steamboat for Livingston from 1798 to 1800, but stopped when he lost his government contracts for supplying copper for warships.

-In 1798 Roosevelt tried unsuccessfully to convince Livingston to use side-wheels in his designs, but Livingston insisted on a stern-wheel.
+In 1798, Roosevelt tried unsuccessfully to convince Livingston to use side-wheels in his designs, but Livingston insisted on a stern-wheel.
 However, after exhausting other options, Fulton and Livingston eventually used side-wheels on Clermont.
 The two men were also in Roosevelt's debt for originally training and employing many of Fulton's highly skilled workmen.